mattcieslak/hbcd-docs/docs/measures/neurocog_language.md

 **Estimated length of time for completion**: 3-10 minutes

 ## Quality Control & Known Issues
-**QC Procedures:** Frequency of decline to answer and completeness was monitored during data collection.
-**Common Issues Identified:** Initial data shows that about 10% of questionnaires were not complete.
+For QC, frequency of decline to answer and completeness was monitored during data collection.
+A common issue identified was that initial data shows that about 10% of questionnaires were not complete.
+No potential issues were flagged by subject matter experts.
-**Potential Issues Flagged by Subject Matter Experts:** None